sagemath/trac_to_gh/Issue 4441.md

 # Issue 4441: [with patch, needs review] fixes to the doc repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4441

 Original creator: GeorgSWeber